-Qualifying companies can receive up to $14,000 in reimbursement funds through the NC STEP Program.
-This can include up to $5,000 in reimbursement towards booth costs associated with exhibiting on their own at a virtual trade show or an in-person trade show with an international focus, up to $3,000 in reimbursement toward eligible flight and lodging costs for 1 or 2 company employees to exhibit at a qualifying trade show, up to $6,000 in reimbursement toward services which aid them in reaching foreign markets, such as the translation of marketing media and digital ad placement including social media, and up to $10,000 in reimbursement toward website localization to foreign markets and certain E-commerce fees.
+Qualifying companies can receive up to $24,000 in reimbursement funds through the NC STEP Program.
+This can include up to $5,000 in reimbursement towards booth costs associated with exhibiting on their own at a virtual trade show or an in-person trade show with an international focus, up to $3,000 in reimbursement toward eligible flight and lodging costs for 1 or 2 company employees to exhibit at a qualifying trade show, up to $6,000 in reimbursement toward export services which assist them in reaching foreign markets such as the translation of marketing media and digital ad placement including social media, and up to $10,000 in reimbursement toward website localization to foreign markets and certain E-commerce fees.
 To learn more about online marketing and localizing your website to sell internationally, watch this webinar.

 Find resources from across the U.S. Government that help American businesses plan their international sales strategies.

 Learn how the Department of Commerce operates, get information on grant opportunities, find local contacts for services and offices in your city, and more.